shlomi991/python-app/README.md

 Manage Jenkins > Manage credentials > System > Global credentials > Add credentials

 Kind: Username and Password

 Scope: Global

 Username: $DOCKERHUB_USENAME

 Password: $DOCKERHUB_PASSWORD

 ID: dockerhubaccount

+Then you can create your pipeline:

+New Item > Pipeline

+First, Choose GitHub project and enter the GitHub project URL

+Second, The build trigger that we will choose will be Poll SCM and we will schedule the scan prefer your needs.

+Third, Pipeline object.
+Choose "pipeline script from SCM"  enter the GitHub project URL, After enter from which branch take the jenkins file from. and put the Script Path: buildNdeploy.groovy